Dhruvil-8/VedicJyotish/ADDITIONAL_ASTROLOGY_RESOURCES.md.md

 Start with a basic prompt like:

-> **"Analyze the above data from a Vedic Jyotish perspective and create a detailed report."**
+> **1)"Analyze the above data from a Vedic Jyotish perspective and create a detailed report."**

+> **2)"The data contains many details.
+First, list what aspects can be analyzed from this data."**

+Then copy-paste each item one by one and ask for detailed analysis of each point.
+This produces deeper and clearer results than asking everything in one prompt.

 Once the initial report is generated, you can continue with: